viniciusdba27/web-code-challenge/README.md

 ### Problem description

 ally as a product wants to start having presence as a web application.
-The aim of this web app is to eventually have a similar feature set than the mobile apps.
+The aim of this web app is to eventually have a similar feature set to the mobile apps.

-The product team wants to have a first MVP, but our designers team is to busy working on other features with higher priority for 2 weeks.
+The product team wants to have a first MVP, but our design team is too busy working on other features with higher priority for the next 2 weeks.

 ### What we expect you to build

-You can find an example of a routes response included in this repository.
+You can find an example of a route search response from our API included in this repository.

-The UI should include:
+We would like you to build a UI that includes:

 1. A comprehensive overview of all the routes in a single page.

-2. Navigation to a detailed view of a single route, where more information is being showed.
+2. Navigation to a detailed view of a single route, where more information is made available.

-#### Advices
+#### Advice

-- You can take inspiration of our ally app in order to build the UI, but also feel free to impress us with your inspiration building your own UI.
+- You can take inspiration from our ally mobile apps in order to build the UI, but also feel free to impress us with your own ideas.

-- Build an extendable solution where you could potentially add more features on top of it.
+- Build an extensible solution, such that you could potentially add more features on top of it.

 - Feel free to use modern tools and patterns to support your implementation.

 ## Code submission

-Please, send us a ZIP file with your solution privately together with the instructions on how to get the project started locally.
+Please send us a ZIP file with your solution privately, together with the instructions on how to get the project started locally.